interclip/docs/docs/Guides/API.md

 ### Example queries

 ⚠️ Warning!
-The endpoint `https://interclip.app/includes/get-api` is deprecated and will be removed in the following months.
+The endpoint `https://interclip.app/includes/get-api` has been deprecated and will not work anymore.

 #### POST